 In accordance with these Qur’anic evidences, we know that the belief of the spherical earth was very common and was acceptable opinion to the Muslim scholars since the past many centuries.

-Here is an old saying of a famous Saudi Arabian historian:
+Here is a statement of a famous historian al-Mas’udi:

 The earth is divided into two parts; the equator in the middle, which is between the east and the west, and this is the length of the earth, because it is the biggest longitude on the earth.